retooth2/xenharmlib/doc/periodic_package.rst

    UpDownNote(C, 0, 12-EDO)
    UpDownNote(E, 0, 12-EDO)

-However the :code:`[]` operator only retrieves direct elements of the scale object, so "overshooting" the index will result in an error:
+However, the :code:`[]` operator only retrieves direct elements of the scale object, so "overshooting" the index will result in an error:

 .. testcode::